tremor-rs/tremor-www-docs/docs/workshop/examples/11_influx/README.md

 In this section we aggregate the different serieses we created in the previous section.

-Most notably are the `stats::hdr` and `win::first` functions which do the aggregation. `stats::hdr` uses a optimized [HDR Histogram](http://hdrhistogram.org/) algorithm to generate the values requested of it. `win::first` gives the timestamp of the first event in the window.
+Most notably are the `aggr::stats::hdr` and `aggr::win::first` functions which do the aggregation. `aggr::stats::hdr` uses a optimized [HDR Histogram](http://hdrhistogram.org/) algorithm to generate the values requested of it. `aggr::win::first` gives the timestamp of the first event in the window.

 ### Normalisation to Influx Line Protocol